-This paper aims to provide users with an evidence-based assessment of the quality of the data underpinning the NICS pay statistics bulletin, by reporting against those of the nine European Statistical System (ESS) quality dimensions and principles appropriate to this output.
+This BQR provides users with an evidence-based assessment of the quality of the data underpinning the NICS pay statistics, by reporting against those of the nine European Statistical System (ESS) quality dimensions and principles appropriate to this output.
 (For further detail on quality assurance of HR Connect, the administrative data system which underpins the pay statistics, see the latest Quality Assurance of Administrative Data report).